2011-2017 Honda Odyssey

 This isn’t hard, but you are drilling into your vehicle, so you’ll want to be patient and careful here.
 Pay attention to things like wiring, fuel lines, and safety devices.
 Check the depth to make sure you’re not drilling straight into anything important.
 And lastly, always wear eye protection when you’re doing something like this.

 Once the holes are drilled, you’re ready to connect the wiring to the new sub and secure it in place.
-Be sure to test it to make sure it’s working before you put everything back together.
+Be sure to make sure it’s working before you put everything back together.

 Tools needed: Panel tool, shop rag, pliers, Torx T-20 driver, drill with 1/8" bit